Operating support for arts and cultural organizations in Wayne, Oakland, and Macomb counties.

 The Process

-After a summer of focus group dialogues about applications with arts patrons and advocates and explorations of applicant organizations’ financial health by TDC, the funding partners of Detroit Arts Support Art began making announcements.
+After a series of focus group dialogues about applications with community leaders, and explorations of applicant organizations’ financial health by TDC, the funding partners of Detroit Arts Support Art began making funding decisions.
+Each partner foundation made funding decisions based on their foundation’s individual eligibility criteria.

 Reporting